ronnyli/reddit-check/NOTES2SELF.md

     - bogus user agents, state, large blocks of HTML
     - extra libraries that aren't necessary
     - bug fixin'
-        - Raph still has "Loading..." bug
-            - This could be due to LocalStorage running out of space
         - Blacklisted element appears for some reason (popup.js)
         - Top-level reply box should not disappear after posting
         - Make search more relevant